yuvalmGS/gigaspaces-wiki-jekyll/xap97net/gigaspaces.net-examples.markdown

 | **Data Grid**

 This is an advanced example that demonstrates the usage of various space topologies.
-After a chosen topology is deployed, a {{DataLoader}} application writes .NET objects that represent accounts to the cluster.
+After a chosen topology is deployed, a `DataLoader` application writes .NET objects that represent accounts to the cluster.
 Two reader applications (simple and notified) are used to read the written accounts.
 For more details, see the [example description|http://www.gigaspaces.com/docs/dotnet6.5/examples/DataGrid/readme.html].
 For the Wiki page, see [Enterprise Data Grid Tutorial A - Basic Topologies|http://www.gigaspaces.com/wiki/display/Gs66/Enterprise+Data+Grid+Tutorial+A+-+Basic+Topologies]. |